Abyss2019/AIMS4PT/README.md

 - `src/aims4pt/model_tools/trained_model/`: Trained AIMS4PT_cpx resources, including OOD detectors, deviation predictors, and SHAP results.
 Calculations use these files directly.
 - `paper/`: Materials used for manuscript-related analyses.

-## Installation the python package
+## Installation the Python Package

 Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/distribution) if you do not already have a conda environment manager installed.